Dr. Nathalie Grandvaux

 In 2019, she received the Paul Man Lectureship award from the Alberta Respiratory Center, University of Alberta.
 She also received the Mentoring Excellence Award from the Society For Redox Biology and Medicine

 She is the co-founder of the Canadian Society for Virology (CSV), a Canadian registered Not-for profit Organization aimed at fostering the interaction between Canadian virologists to strengthen virus-related research capacity in Canada.
-She is the elected president of the CSV for 2019-2020.
+She was the elected president of the CSV in 2019 and 2020.
+She is currently acting as past-president.

 In April 2020, when the COVID-19 pandemic hit Canada and Quebec, she was appointed co-director of the Quebec COVI - Pandemic Network